Go to product information

 • Material: High-crystallinity PLA (HTPLA)

-• Tg: ~85 °C unannealed, higher after annealing
+• Tg: ~85 °C without annealing, higher after annealing

 • Made in Canada: local manufacturing

-• Packaging: Vacuum sealed with desiccant for moisture protection
+• Packaging: Vacuum-sealed with desiccant for protection against moisture